 Best and Worst Test Centre Pass Rates by Region

 So far in this article, we’ve highlighted the major differences across the UK.
 However, it’s also worth noting that huge differences exist even across small distances.
 Not every test centre in Scotland, for example, aces it—and there are even centres in London that beat the national average!
 Take a look at the table below to see the variations in each British region.
+You can also visit our map of pass rates by county to see how your area fared.

 |Best and worst test centre pass rates by region|